 If your self-care or stress-relief ritual is working out, why not try a few restorative yoga poses to shake off any bad vibes?
 You can even treat yourself to a brand-new mat.

-It might not be a Swedish massage, but at least it's something.
-This pillow massager has two rollers and a heating feature.
+It might not be massage at the spa, but at least it's something.
+This pillow massager has different modes and a heating function.

 I recently got a pair of comfy house slippers, and let tell you, it's such a treat taking off the shoes I've been wearing all day long at work and slipping my feet into the softest shoes.
 I now get why Mr. Rogers had that whole ritual.
 It makes me feel instantly calm and safe since I know the day is over and it's time to relax.
 I highly recommend getting yourself a pair, like these fuzzy red ones from Nordstrom.

 Upgrade your nighttime routine and make the ritual so much more relaxing with this set.
-It comes with a body scrub, a moisturizing body polish, and a body oil, so you'll be feeling oh so good.
+It comes with a trio of exfoliating products to soften and brighten the skin.

 If you've been running around all day—shopping for gifts, meal-prepping, or entertaining out-of-town guests—chances are your whole body is aching, especially your feet.
 At the end of the day, give your feet a much-needed, super-relaxing massage.
 It's a little luxury you never knew you needed.